prithvi-sharma/Darja/README.md

 ## Why make this website?

-Riddle me this..... you make ₹25,000/month and feel poor.
+<i>Riddle me this.....</i> you make ₹25,000/month and feel poor.
 Your neighbor menwhile makes ₹20,000/month and feels rich....
 Why?

 Because **"Darja" is a mental construct**.